sezanzeb/JsPlot3D/examples/csvFiles/tools/README.md

 you can use those two .js files using:

+    node generateLargeTestCsv.js
-    node generateTestCsv.js
+    node generateColorTestCsvs.js
-    node generateTestCsv2.js
+    node generateSpringCsv.js

-the first .js script will create a csv file containing RGB color information, 4 columns and 500 lines
+The first script will create one csv file that is generated using a few formulas to produce some interesting shapes

-the second one will create 5 different .csv files.
-They are small and contain different ways of displaying color.
+The second one generates csvs that can be used to test the color decoding capabilities of the tool

+The third one creates a spring shape